 Cautionary advice – Your face will turn slightly yellowish after rinsing but don’t worry, it is not permanent.
 The yellow colour is due to curcumin, a substance in turmeric.
 It does not stain your face as it will fade off after several washes.

 To overcome this, wipe the affected area using a few drops of mild facial toner on a cotton ball.
 Worse case, mix some water with sugar and scrub your face with the solution.
 Your skin will be stain-free as well as super-clean.

-A kind reminder to cleanse your skin thoroughly before applying these home remedies.
+A reminder to cleanse your skin thoroughly before applying these home remedies.
 If you experience inflammation, itching, or burning, discontinue use and/or, if the problem becomes severe, please see a dermatologist.

 Go for Natural Remedies

-Well, that’s the 3 common herbs and spices used to treat acne naturally.
+Well, that’s the 3 common herbs and spices used to clear acne.
 Cinnamon and turmeric are always available in my pantry.
 Are they yours?
-Cinnamon coffee being my morning companion.
-Mint growing in my backyard garden.

 If you noticed, all the concoction above contains 5 other ingredients (besides the herb and spices) that you probably have in your kitchen -raw honey, oatmeal, plain yoghurt, lemon and olive oil.

-If you do not have raw honey, you should have olive oil or lemon.
+If you do not have raw honey, you can use olive oil or lemon.
 Or vice versa.
-Alternatively, you may